 Essential for a neat, clean cut – side cutters are essentially pliers with a sharp cutting edge.
 Excellent for cutting through metal wire, side cutters are available in a range of sizes to facilitate clean cutting across a number of materials at varying thicknesses.

 5. Bench Vice

-Working with precious metal requires strength, and a tight grip.
-So a bench vice is a great investment for beginner jewellers looking to improve on the accuracy of their metal shaping work.
+Working with precious metal requires both strength and a tight grip, which is why tools to shape metal are essential.
+A bench vice is a great investment for beginner jewellers looking to improve on the accuracy of their metal shaping work.
 When securely fastened to your workbench, the vice can help you keep a tight grip on tools, and your work, helping you reduce the risk of scratches in your metal work.

 6. Nylon Headed Hammer

 Helping you to form metal bullion without marking it.
 A nylon headed hammer features two identical faces which can be replaced as they wear down over time, and is a vital jewellery forming tool not only for shaping metal but truing metal pieces too.

 Also known as a ball-pein hammer, the general jobbing hammer has a rounded head and a flat head.
 The rounded head makes for an excellent texturising tool while the flat end of the hammer can be used with doming tools to create curves in your pieces.